 When we work with new clients, an important part of building trust and relationships is transparency and clear expectations.
 SEO is sometimes hard to get a grasp of for people that don’t know how it works.
 It can feel like magic or voodoo, but it is a blended mix of art and science.
 Having an understanding of the SEO processes involved and what needs to be done will help you determine if you are on the right path.
 We have simplified the process into some areas that we think can help demystify the whole process.

 When we look at SEO, we try to look at it like Google or other search engines do.
 Search engines have a primary goal of returning the most relevant result from the most credible source.
 If you can clearly and accurately define relevance and credibility, then you can begin to understand how to influence your website to get better rankings.

 If you take a high-level view of what it takes to influence relevance and credibility, we see four main pillars: coding and technical aspects, content, credibility, and conversions.
 Here is a look at those areas and the things we need to influence in each area.

 SEO Starts With Website Development

 What many people don’t realize is that SEO begins with the development of the website.
 When you look at the technical aspects of SEO, much of this is determined by the website developer.
-Speed, performance, code structure, meta data, accessibility, and mobile friendliness are all important for SEO and should be thought out and implemented during the development phase.
-To do that, you must have an in-depth knowledge of SEO, or you could just hire some SEO experts from Home Service Direct to tell you how to tweak those parameters.
+Speed, performance, code structure, metadata, accessibility, and mobile-friendliness are all important for SEO and should be thought out and implemented during the development phase.
 Deciding who designs/develops your website can start you off on the right or wrong foundation, and those are sometimes difficult issues to fix.

-There are a few questions to ask when considering a website developer for your project that often get overlooked.
+There are a few questions to ask when considering a website developer for your project that often gets overlooked.

 - What is the plan for managing and optimizing website speed and performance?